tailscale/terms-and-conditions/dpa/index.md

         obligations under this DPA, Tailscale will notify Customer that Tailscale can no longer comply with this DPA, without being required to identify the specific provision with which it can no longer comply.
+In this case Customer can lawfully terminate the Agreement.

     e.
 Provide reasonable assistance to and cooperation with Customer for Customer's performance of a data protection impact